ALBERT-THE-DEV/Animal-Image-Classifier/README.md

 -------------------
 -streamlit_animal.py: Streamlit web application

--requirements.txt: Python packages required to be installed
+-requirements.txt: Packages required to be installed

 Steps to run the program
 ------------------------